List of vegetable dishes

 Ratatouille is a traditional French Provençal stewed vegetable dish that originated in Nice.

-This is a list of vegetable dishes, that includes dishes in which the main ingredient or one of the essential ingredients is a vegetable or vegetables.
+This is a list of vegetable dishes, including dishes in which the main ingredient, or one of the essential ingredients, is a vegetable.

-In culinary terms, a vegetable is an edible plant or its part, intended for cooking or eating raw.
-Many vegetable-based dishes exist throughout the world.
+In culinary terms, a vegetable is an edible plant or plant part intended for cooking or for consumption raw.
+Many vegetable-based dishes are found throughout the world.